hendri54/CollegeStratData/docs/src/index.md

 # Raw Data Files

-The raw data files are created in delimited text format and stored in a nested directory structure in a `github` repo.
-From there, they are imported to `CollegeStrat/data` by simply copying entire directories.
+The raw data files are created in delimited text format and stored in a nested directory structure in the `DataCollegeStrat` package.
+That package exports a single function, `data_dir`, which tells the other code where the data files live.
+When `DataCollegeStrat` is `add`ed, `Pkg` downloads the entire repo (including data files) into a hidden directory that `data_dir` points to.

-To do: automatic loading of data files from github.
+When the data files are updated: Push a new version number to github and `Pkg.update` in `CollegeStratData`.

 For each data file, a function makes a [`RawDataFile`](@ref) object.
 It contains information where the file is to be found in the directory structure.